iolo/apple2-image-editor/docs/double-hi-res.md

 ## File Format

-The `.DHGR` file is a raw dump of both banks (aux first, main second).
+The `.DHGR` file is a raw dump of both banks (main first, aux second).
 There is no header.

 ## Editor Modes